 Each year NDOW surveys approximately 40% of the 1,886 known sage-grouse leks and approximately 75% trend leks identified within the state.
 Trend leks are a subset of total leks in Nevada that are monitored several times each year to enable a better trend estimate for sage-grouse populations in Nevada.
 In addition to lek monitoring, NDOW collects hunter harvested sage-grouse wings to conduct a demographic analysis to estimate recruitment into the population.
-Lek count data have not been fully compiled and analyzed for the 2018 season but estimates for 2018 are available.
+Lek count data have not been compiled and analyzed for the 2018 season but will be available in the December 2018 report, along with hunter harvest and recruitment information that are collected each fall.